calemonte/soccer-news-scraper/README.md

 # Soccer News Scraper

-This app allows users to easily scrape headlines from [The Guardian's soccer website](https://www.theguardian.com/football), save favorite articles, and then add comments to those saved articles.
+This full stack application allows users to easily scrape headlines from [The Guardian's soccer website](https://www.theguardian.com/football), save favorite articles, and then add comments to those saved articles.
 This website was created during the process of learning MongoDB and Mongoose.js.

 Deployed site: https://soccer-news-scraper.herokuapp.com/